I recently received a question from someone (paraphrased and anonymized):

 We all have heard stories about the brilliant jerk, who writes great code, but everyone dreads interacting with.
 Don’t be that person.
 Instead, be the person who can talk empathetically to everyone, from the senior managers to the people fresh out of school, in any department.

-Communicating technical things to non technical people is an incredibly important part of being a programmer.
+Communicating technical things to non-technical people is an incredibly important part of being a programmer.
 Don’t use jargon and do be patient.
 You didn’t learn everything you know in a few seconds of explanation, so don’t expect that of others.
 You’re a person first and a programmer second.

 It’s almost a guarantee that you’ll screw up some times.
 Appreciate when people forgive you and give you room to grow, and remember to do the same for them.
-I haven’t mastered this in the moment at all times, but I am always trying to do better.
+I haven’t mastered this at the moment at all times, but I am always trying to do better.
 It’s a good thing to learn from your mistakes and do your best to correct them in the future.
 Try to always treat others the way you want to be treated.
 This isn’t something that you one day become the master of, you can always do better.

 Be Able to Learn New Things Quickly